Geordie (band): Post break-up and reunion tour of Geordie II (1980–2018)

 After AC/DC's lead singer Bon Scott died in February 1980, AC/DC chose Brian Johnson (whose vocal talent had previously been praised by Scott) to take over lead vocal duties.
 Johnson travelled with the band and producer Robert John "Mutt" Lange to Compass Point Studios in The Bahamas to write and record the follow-up to their 1979 album Highway To Hell.
 This would lead to the release of AC/DC's Back in Black in May 1980.
 Back in Black would eventually go on to become the second-best selling album of all time.

 In 1982, the original members, minus Johnson, re-grouped as a quintet with new singer Rob Turnbull and additional guitarist David Stephenson.
 They went on to record an album titled No Sweat in 1983.
 The album was released on heavy metal independent record label, Neat Records.
 It was critically acclaimed but had no major success.
 In 1985/6, Malcolm, Gibson and Stephenson left, and a new line up subsequently changed their name to Powerhouse, to release an eponymous album in 1986, before calling it a day yet again.

 At the end of 2001, during an AC/DC hiatus, Johnson had a one-off reunion, for a short UK tour, with Geordie's 1977–80 line-up, performing largely hard rock cover versions.
 They were known as Geordie II.

 Rob Turnbull (Dr. Rob) is a member of the band Gadji as of 2013.
 In 2014, Vic Malcolm formed a new band, Dynamite, with Rick Mort and recorded an album, Rock 'Til You Drop, in 2014 on indie label Tabitha Records.

 Revival (2018–present)

 Two of the original founder members, bassist Tom Hill, and drummer Brian Gibson relaunched Geordie with a new line-up that included Mark Wright on vocals and Steve Dawson of Animals II on guitar.
 January 2022 saw Terry Slesser of Paul Kossoff's post Free band, Back Street Crawler take over vocal duties.
 Original guitarist Vic Malcolm is still involved with the band in a songwriting capacity only.
-The group launched a YouTube channel with an announcement of the band reformation.
+The group launched a YouTube channel with an announcement of the band re-formation.
 New material has subsequently been released featuring Terry and is available on most streaming platforms.
 An official band website was launched in early 2023.